-A green banner shows that there is a "good service" and trains are running as normal.
-An orange banner alerts you that there are "major delays on some routes".
+- A green banner shows that there is a "good service" and trains are running as normal. - A beige banner alerts you that there are "minor delays on some routes". - An amber banner alerts you that there are "major delays on some routes".
 This will provide the location of the travel disruption, along with a link to further information about the impact of the disruption and our advice to customers.
+In the event that we invoke 'Black Status', and therefore advise customers not to travel, an amber banner will be used.